flljy940/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `paid 3` : Marks the 3rd contact as PAID to indicate that payment has been made.
+   * `pay 3` : Marks the 3rd contact as PAID to indicate that payment has been made.

+   * `unpay 3` : Resets the 3rd contact to NOT PAID to indicate that payment has not been made.

+   * `unpay all` : Resets all contacts to NOT PAID to indicate that payment has not been made by all contacts.

    * `clear` : Deletes all contacts.